Kelly Irep

-Kelly Marvin Irep (born 1 September 1995) is a professional footballer who plays as a left-back for Championnat National 2 club Créteil.
+Kelly Marvin Irep (born 1 September 1995) is a professional footballer who plays as a left-back for Championnat National 2 club Granville.
 Born in metropolitan France, he plays for the Guadeloupe national team.

 Club career

 After beginning his early career in the lower divisions of France, Irep signed a professional contract with Le Havre on 8 January 2018.
 He made his senior debut for Le Havre in a 2–0 Coupe de la Ligue win over Bourg-en-Bresse on 14 August 2018.
 He was loaned in January 2019 until June 2019 to Lyon-Duchère.

 In July 2021, Irep returned to France and signed with Créteil.
+He signed for Plabennec in 2023.

 International career

 Irep was called up to the Guadeloupe national team for CONCACAF Nations League match against Curaçao on 19 November 2018.
 He made his debut for the squad in that game, as a starter, which Guadeloupe lost with the score of 0–6.